 The Cape Lookout Lighthouse was completed in 1859, and is one of the most distinctive of the Outer Banks lighthouses due to its diamond black and white pattern.
 Standing 163’ tall, the lighthouse has been converted into an isolated attraction within the Cape Lookout National Seashore, and can be visited via a ferry ride or water taxi from Beaufort, Harkers Island, or one of the small coastal towns in Cedar Island.
 The lighthouse is seasonally open for climbers for a small fee, and an on-site Visitors Center and former lighthouse keeper’s quarters has a wealth of information on the structure itself, as well as the surrounding and unique Cape Lookout National Seashore.

-The Rachel Carson National Estuarine Research Reserve is located just across Taylors Creek from the waterfront docks of Downtown Beaufort, and is comprised of five undeveloped islands that are home to a diverse collection of habitats and species.
+Rachel Carson National Estuarine Research Reserve is located just across Taylors Creek from the waterfront docks of Downtown Beaufort, and is comprised of five undeveloped islands that are home to a diverse collection of habitats and species.
 The reserve is arguably best known for its population of feral horses, known as “Banker Ponies,” who are thought to be the descendants of Spanish shipwrecks from more than 400 years ago.
 There are several rustic nature trails that wind through the reserve, and the region can be reached via a water taxis or tour boat that departs from the docks of Downtown Beaufort.

 From the unique city block plan that was implemented hundreds of years ago to the restaurants and brick buildings that have been standing a century or much longer, a Downtown Beaufort exploration is a history lesson all its own.
 Swing by Clawson's 1905 Restaurant & Pub – a historic eatery that rose to fame as a turn-of-the-century bakery – or the authentic General Store that was originally deeded in 1732, and which still has the aesthetic of a classic coastal shop.
-From ancient homes that have been converted to B&Bs to a bevy of local museums like the Beaufort Historic Site and the NC Maritime Museum, the town of Beaufort is certainly overflowing with local history.
+From ancient homes that have been converted to B&Bs to a bevy of local museums like the Beaufort Historic Site and the North Carolina Maritime Museum at Beaufort, the town of Beaufort is certainly overflowing with local history.

 Take a trip slightly inland to the town of New Bern for an opportunity to discover one of the most pristine and historic Governor’s Mansions in the state.
 Tryon Palace is comprised of 16 acres of historic structures, neighboring homes, and gardens, and is manned by a collection of costumed interpreters who explain the area’s significance in depth.
 Well-known as the first governor’s residence in the newly formed state of North Carolina, this destination features a fascinating collection of perfectly preserved 18th century structures where history comes alive.
 New Bern is located roughly an hour away for most Crystal Coast visitors, and is worth a day trip for the famed Tryon Palace, as well as its historic downtown and significance as the Birthplace of Pepsi Cola.